 Now, I’m the older sister to thousands of Kiwi women.

 The older sister I needed when I was younger.
-A voice that says slow down, to not rush into a rel cationship.
+A voice that says slow down, to not rush into a relationship.
 To build a healthy relationship with yourself first.
 Every woman has a purpose to serve, so why the hell would we let someone get in our way?

 I speak for the women before me who were silenced.

 There’s a long line of silenced women behind me in my ancestry.
 Before I speak in front of an audience, I visualise bringing all those women out on stage to stand beside me.
-That’s why I can be composed - I’m carrying the weight of my tupuna, speaking the voices of the silenced and being brave for those who didn’t get the same opportunity.
+I speak for them.
+That’s why I can be composed - I’m carrying the weight of my tupuna, speaking for the voices of the silenced and being brave for those who didn’t get the same opportunity to stand against abuse.

 When I speak, I know that fifty years from now, another sister will not have to dry her tears wondering where in history she lost her voice.
 And that, is the very reason Prepair exists.